Overcoming the Incentive Collapse Paradox: Incentive-Aware Active Statistical Inference

 This question is closely related to the active learning literature, which studies how to adaptively select instances for labeling so as to improve downstream estimation or learning performance under a fixed or limited labeling budget.
 A standard modeling assumption in this literature is that, once a label is requested, its quality is reliable and independent of the sampling rule.
 This assumption is natural when human agents are nonstrategic or when strong quality-control mechanisms are already in place.

 In our setting, however, this assumption breaks down.
 Under AI assistance and unobserved effort, label quality is endogenous.
 Human effort depends on incentives and can therefore interact with the sampling policy.
-In particular, on instances for which the AI is already highly reliable, accuracy-based incentives provide only a weak marginal return to additional effort, giving human agents little reason to exert more effort.
-Consequently, inducing accurate human labels on such instances can be disproportionately costly as we discussed in Section \ref{sec:method}.
+In particular, when the AI is highly reliable, accuracy-based incentives provide only a weak marginal return to additional effort, giving human agents little reason to exert more effort.
+Consequently, inducing accurate labels on such instances can be disproportionately costly as we discussed in Section \ref{sec:method}.

 These considerations suggest that active sampling policies should be incentive-aware and explicitly incorporate mechanisms to induce effort.
-Building on the active statistical inference framework of \citet{zrnic2024active}, which selects instances that are most informative for statistical estimation, we develop an incentive-aware active statistical inference framework that accounts for strategic human agent behavior.
-Our approach combines the incentive-robust payment mechanism developed in Section~\ref{sec:method} with active sampling, and jointly optimize (i) the auditing rate and (ii) active sampling and budget allocation across instances of varying difficulty under a single budget constraint.
+Building on the active statistical inference framework of \citet{zrnic2024active}, which selects instances that are most informative for statistical estimation, we develop an incentive-aware active statistical inference framework that accounts for strategic behavior.
+Our approach combines the incentive-robust payment mechanism developed in Section~\ref{sec:method} with active sampling, and jointly optimizes (i) the auditing rate and (ii) active sampling and budget allocation across instances of varying difficulty under a single budget constraint.
 We show that this joint design leads to improved statistical efficiency and sharper error bounds relative to incentive-agnostic active inference.